Optimal Capacity Modification for Many-To-One Matching Problems: Stable and Efficient Matchings

 As $f$ was a satisfying assignment, for each $j\in [\hat{m}]$, $c^j$ is matched outside of the gadget $G_1^j$ to a better school, hence as we have seen before, the rest of the students inside can be matched in a stable and Pareto-efficient way.
 As $f$ is consistent, for each $i\in [\hat{n}]$, exactly one of $T^i$ and $F^i$ is matched outside of $G_2^i$ to a better school, therefore as we have seen, the remaining students inside can be matched in a stable and Pareto-efficient way.

-We claim that the resulting matching is stable and efficient.
-For stability, we show that no pair that is not induced by a gadget can be blocking.
-Clearly, no pair of the form~$\{y_i,x_i\},\{\overline{y}_i,\overline{x}_i\}$ is blocking.
-Further, no pair of the form $\{c^j,\ell_i\}$, $\ell \in \{ x,\overline{x} \}$ can block because we matched $c^j$ to the best school that increased its capacity and the other better ones are full with their respective best (dummy) student.
-Finally, no pair of the form $\{T^i,x_i\}$ or $\{F^i,\overline{x}_i\}$ can block because either it is included in the matching, or if not, then the school is full with its best student.
-For Pareto-efficiency, we first note that the matching is efficient for the students inside the gadgets.
-It is easy to check that for any student who has acceptable schools outside of his gadget and is not at his best school, all his better schools are full with students who are at their best school.
-Hence, a student could only improve, if no one else disimproves, so the matching is also efficient. \end{proof}
+We claim that the resulting matching is stable and Pareto-efficient.
+For stability, we show that no edge that is not induced by a gadget blocks.
+Clearly, no $(y_i,x_i),(\overline{y_i},\overline{x_i})$ edge blocks.
+No edge of type $(c^j,\ell_i)$, $\ell \in \{ x,\overline{x} \}$ can block, because we matched $c^j$ to the best school that increased its capacity and the other ones are filled with their best (dummy) student.
+Finally, no edge of type $(T^i,x_i)$ or $(F^i,\overline{x_i})$ can block, because either it is included in the matching, or if not, then the school is filled with its best student.
+For Pareto-efficiency, first note that the matching is Pareto-efficient inside the gadgets.
+It is easy to check that for any student who has acceptable schools outside her gadget and is not at her best school, all her better schools are filled with students who are at their best school.
+Hence, a student could only improve, if another one disimproves, so the matching is also efficient. \end{proof}